Minimum Detectable Effect (MDE)

 What is minimum detectable effect (MDE) in A/B testing?

 Minimum Detectable Effect (MDE) is the smallest relative improvement in conversion rate that you would consider worth detecting and implementing.
 It's the business decision that determines your sample size requirements: a smaller MDE (detecting 5% improvements) requires far more traffic than a larger MDE (detecting 20% improvements).
-MDE is expressed as a relative change — a 10% MDE on a 2% baseline CVR means you want to detect a change to 2.2% CVR.
+MDE is expressed as a relative change — a 10% MDE on a 2% baseline CVR means you want to detect a change to 2.2% CVR, not a 10 percentage point change.
+Setting MDE is not a statistical judgment — it's a business judgment about what improvement is worth acting on.

 How do I set the right MDE for my A/B test?

 MDE should be set based on two factors: (1) what improvement would actually be worth implementing, and (2) what's realistically achievable given your hypothesis.
 For most CRO tests, 15–20% relative improvement is a practical starting point — it's meaningful enough to justify implementation and achievable with well-founded hypotheses.
-Setting MDE below 10% dramatically inflates sample size requirements.
-A good rule: if you wouldn't bother implementing a 5% relative improvement, don't set MDE at 5%.
+If you wouldn't implement a 5% relative improvement, don't set MDE at 5% — you'd be running an impractically long test for a threshold you'd ignore.
+If you run high-traffic pages (100K+ sessions/month), a 5–10% MDE may be both achievable and worth detecting.

 What happens if I set MDE too low?

 Setting MDE too low (e.g., trying to detect 2% relative improvements) makes tests impractically long.
-At a 2% baseline CVR with a 2% MDE, you'd need over 200,000 visitors per variant to reach significance — at 5,000 sessions/month, that's 80 months.
-In practice, an MDE below 10% is only viable for very high-traffic pages.
+At a 2% baseline CVR with a 2% relative MDE, you'd need over 200,000 visitors per variant to reach significance at 80% power and 95% confidence.
+At 5,000 sessions/month, that's 80 months — not viable.
+In practice, an MDE below 10% is only viable for very high-traffic pages (100,000+ monthly sessions).
 For most sites, 15–25% relative MDE is the practical range that balances sensitivity with achievable test duration.